germanysbestkeptsecret/Wookmark-jQuery/README.md

 This is a [jQuery](http://www.jquery.com) plugin for laying out a dynamic grid of elements.

 See the [documentation page](http://www.wookmark.com/jquery-plugin) for examples.
 The repository also includes a working example.
+All images used in the example are copyrighted by their respective owners and only included for showcasing plugin functionality..

 Installation